PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-19 16:51:44
+Last updated: 2024-04-19 16:52:17
-Random Quote: I'm a Mandalorian.
-Weapons are part of my religion. - Din Djarin
+Random Quote: In the end, a gentle heart may be worth more than pride or valor.  -  Doran Martell